OpenOffice.org: Governance

 During Sun's sponsorship, the OpenOffice.org project was governed by the Community Council, comprising OpenOffice.org community members.
 The Community Council suggested project goals and coordinated with producers of derivatives on long-term development planning issues.

 Both Sun and Oracle are claimed to have made decisions without consulting the Council or in contravention to the council's recommendations, leading to the majority of outside developers leaving for LibreOffice.
 Oracle demanded in October 2010 that all Council members involved with the Document Foundation step down, leaving the Community Council composed only of Oracle employees.

 Naming

-The project and software were informally referred to as OpenOffice since the Sun release, but since this term is a trademark held by Open Office Automatisering in Benelux since 1999, OpenOffice.org was its formal name.

-Due to a similar trademark issue (a Rio de Janeiro company that owned that trademark in Brazil), the Brazilian Portuguese version of the suite was distributed under the name BrOffice.org from 2004, with BrOffice.Org being the name of the associated local nonprofit from 2006.
-(BrOffice.org moved to LibreOffice in December 2010.)
+Although the project was commonly called OpenOffice, the official name was OpenOffice.org because "OpenOffice" was already a registered trademark in the Benelux region, owned by the company Open Office Automatisering since 1999.
+A similar trademark conflict in Brazil led to the suite being distributed there as BrOffice.org starting in 2004.
+The name was also adopted by a supporting nonprofit organization founded in 2006.
+The BrOffice.org nonprofit transitioned to supporting LibreOffice in December 2010.